A. Bhimsingh

-A. Bhimsingh or Bhim Singh (1924–1978) was an Indian filmmaker who worked predominantly in Tamil cinema.
-Apart from Tamil, he made films in other languages that include 18 films in Hindi, 8 films in Telugu, 5 films in Malayalam and 1 film in Kannada.
+A. Bhimsingh or Bhim Singh (15 October 1924–16 January 1978) was an Indian filmmaker who worked predominantly in Tamil cinema.
+Apart from Tamil, he made films in other languages that include 18 films in Hindi, 8 in Telugu, 5 in Malayalam and 2 films in Kannada.
 Hailing from Andhra Pradesh, he started his film career as an assistant editor with the film-making duo Krishnan–Panju in the late 1940s.
 Later, he became an assistant director before evolving as an independent director.
 His films mainly dealt with family and relationships.
 He made a series of films all of which started with the Tamil syllable pa, mainly with Sivaji Ganesan.

 Personal life

 Bhimsingh married Sona, the sister of Krishnan, in 1949.
-He had eight children with her; one of his eight children, B. Lenin is a film editor, and another son of his, B. Kannan, is a cinematographer, who is known for his frequent collaborations with many of Bharathiraja.
+He had eight children with her; one of their eight children, B. Lenin is a film editor, and another son, B. Kannan, is a cinematographer, who is known for his frequent collaborations with Bharathiraja.
 Later, Bhimsingh's eldest son Naren married Panju's daughter.
-Bhimsingh was also married to actress Sukumari in 1959 and has a son Suresh Bhimsingh.
+Bhimsingh later married actress Sukumari in 1959 and has a son Suresh Bhimsingh.